ibis-project/ibis/docs/source/index.rst

 Ibis: Python Data Analysis Framework
 ====================================

-Ibis is a Python data analysis framework, designed to be an ideal companion for SQL engines and distributed storage systems like Hadoop.
-Ibis is being jointly developed with `Impala <http://impala.io>`_ to deliver a complete 100% Python user experience on tera- and petascale big data problems.
+Ibis is a productivity-centric Python data analysis framework, designed to be an ideal companion for SQL engines and distributed storage systems like Hadoop.
+Ibis is being jointly developed with `Impala <http://impala.io>`_ to deliver a complete 100% Python user experience on data of any size (small, medium, or big).

 At this item, Ibis supports the following SQL-based systems: